uw-cmg/MAST/MAST/doc/source/12_0_1_developmentworkflow.rst

 Run unit tests out of ``~/mast_dev``.

 Go back to developers if any unit tests fail.
 Nothing should fail from here, but it might.

 If all tests pass, then only archiving, cleanup, and notifications are left.

 ============
 Archiving
 ============

 Sign in to github.com

-Draft a new release
+* Draft a new release
-Use the same version number as in the pypi real repository as a tag (conventionally, v#.#.#) Use MAST-v#.#.# as the title
+* Use the same version number as in the pypi real repository as a tag (conventionally, v#.#.#)
+* Use MAST-v#.#.# as the title
-Write a small description
+* Write a small description
-Publish release
+* Publish release
-Save the .tar.gz file for this release
+* Save the .tar.gz file for this release

 Sign in to zenodo.org

-Create a new Software upload with the .tar.gz file
+* Create a new Software upload with the .tar.gz file

 =====================
-Cleanup (optional)
+Cleanup
 =====================

-Remove all created environments conda env remove -n <environment name>
+* Remove all created environments using ``conda env remove -n <environment name>``
-Remove all cloned MAST directories (except any that you use for personal coding) Remove any unneeded github branches that may have been created during the testing phase (e.g. if two developers create a mutual branch in order to test some code conflict)
+* Remove all cloned MAST directories (except any that you use for personal coding)
+* Remove any unneeded github branches that may have been created during the testing phase (e.g. if two developers create a mutual branch in order to test some code conflict)

 =================
 Notification
 =================
-Send out an email to MAST development team and any core users.
+Send out an email to the MAST development team and any core users.
 Done!